 About 2 1/2 feet high, the log was carved out of cedar by a chainsaw sculptor.
 The moss-covered roof is a partially hollowed cone-shaped piece of the log which he then cut off, so he could hollow the log.
 The bottom floor is also a separate piece of the cedar cut from the other end.
 The "floating" steps leading up to a little loft are little coin-shaped pieces I cut from a branch, then drilled a small hole about 1/4" deep into each edge, glued in a piece of toothpick, and glued the other end of the toothpick into a corresponding hole in the wall of the log.

-The windows are shuttered with twig shutters, and have twig dividers.
-There is a small fishing pond to the right of the entry.
-You can see a twig bench swing hanging from some ivy on the side.
-The overhang is shingled with pine cone petals, with bits of moss here and there.
+The windows are shuttered with twigs, and have twig dividers.
+There is a small resin fishing pond to the right of the entry.
+You can see a twig bench swing hanging from some ivy on the other side.
+The overhang over the door is shingled with pinecone petals, with bits of moss here and there.
 Those are acorn buttons at the corners.
-The "stepping stones" are wooden rounds, like the stairs inside.

 The whole structure is on a lazy Susan, mounted to a round piece of wood about 24" in diameter.
 The landscape base was created with spray sealing foam - a wonderful product and easy to use.
 As it cures, it eventually expands by about 40%.
 After it hardens it is like a light-weight Styrofoam, and very easy to carve and stick things into.
 I covered the foam base with a sheet of craft store moss.